-The Advanced Computing Lab, located in the basement of the Hardy House, is open 24/7 to students enrolled in a 200-level or higher computer science course.
+The Advanced Computing Lab, now located in Stevens Hall (Rooms 113 and 118), is open 24/7 to students enrolled in a 200-level or higher computer science course.
 Sometimes, it is convenient to connect to the lab network remotely, using the Secure Shell (SSH) protocol.
 To do that, you need an SSH client.
 Most Linux distributions provide a version of "openssh" that can be accessed through the terminal.
 If it is not installed by default, there are instructions at the bottom of this page for setting one up.

 In Linux, you can usually connect to the lab directly using the "ssh" command.
 In Mac OS X, you can also use the "ssh" command if you first pull up the Terminal application (usually found under Applications/Utilities).
 However, to transfer files you may find it convenient to install a program called CyberDuck that provides a GUI which makes transferring files easier.

 There is a good tutorial on how to enable SSH logins on your Mac at TechRadar.

 We discourage the use of Windows systems in the lab for many reasons (such as security and poor network behavior).
 However, if you must connect to the network from a Windows system, there are several SSH clients you may use.

 Be aware that text files, including source code, written on a Windows

 machine use a different format than those on a Linux system.
 When transferring